Carol I of Romania: Last years and the looming World War I

+King Carol I at the beginning of the 20th century.

 In 1913 Romania intervened in the Second Balkan War and invaded Bulgaria.
 The approach of Romanian troops towards Sofia determined the Bulgarians to negotiate an armistice which resulted in the Treaty of Bucharest, which gained Romania the territory of Southern Dobruja, expanding the territory obtained by the country under King Carol and confirming Romania's dominant role in the region.

 The long rule of Carol helped the quick development of the Romanian state.
 Towards the end of his reign and the start of World War I, Carol wanted to enter the war on the side of the Central Powers; however, Romanian public opinion was overwhelmingly Francophile and sided with the Triple Entente.
 Carol had signed a secret treaty in 1883 which had linked Romania with the Triple Alliance.
 Although the treaty was to be activated only if Russia attacked one of the signatories, Carol was convinced that the honourable thing to do was to enter the war supporting the German Empire and his cousin, Kaiser Wilhelm II.